bbfrederick/rapidtide/docs/usage.rst

 Running from the command line
 -----------------------------
-rapidtide2
+rapidtide
-^^^^^^^^^^
+^^^^^^^^^

 Description:
 """"""""""""

-The central program in this package is rapidtide2.
-This is the program that quantifies the correlation strength and time delay of pervasive signals in a BOLD fMRI dataset.
+The central program in this package is rapidtide.
+This is the program that calculates a similarity function between a "probe" signal and every voxel of a BOLD fMRI dataset.
+It then determines the peak value, time delay, and wi dth of the similarity function to determine when and how strongly that probe signal appears in each voxel.

-At its core, rapidtide2 is simply performing a full crosscorrelation between a "probe" timecourse and every voxel in an fMRI dataset (by “full” I mean over a range of time lags that account for any delays between the signals, rather than only at zero lag, as in a Pearson correlation).
-As with many things, however, the devil is in the details, and so rapidtide2 provides a number of features which make it pretty good at this particular task.
+At its core, rapidtide is simply performing a full crosscorrelation between a "probe" timecourse and every voxel in an fMRI dataset (by “full” I mean over a range of time lags that account for any delays between the signals, rather than only at zero lag, as in a Pearson correlation).
+As with many things, however, the devil is in the details, and so rapidtide provides a number of features which make it pretty good at this particular task.
 A few highlights:

 * There are lots of ways to do something even as simple as a cross-correlation in a nonoptimal way (not windowing, improper normalization, doing it in the time rather than frequency domain, etc.).
-I'm pretty sure what rapidtide2 does by default is, if not the best way, at least a very good and very fast way.
+I'm pretty sure what rapidtide does by default is, if not the best way, at least a very good and very fast way.
-* rapidtide2 has been optimized and profiled to speed it up quite a bit; it has an optional dependency on numba – if it’s installed, some of the most heavily used routines will speed up significantly due to judicious use of @jit.
+* rapidtide has been optimized and profiled to speed it up quite a bit; it has an optional dependency on numba – if it’s installed, some of the most heavily used routines will speed up significantly due to judicious use of @jit.
-* The sample rate of your probe regressor and the fMRI data do not have to match - rapidtide2 resamples the probe regressor to an integral multiple of the fMRI data rate automatically.
+* The sample rate of your probe regressor and the fMRI data do not have to match - rapidtide resamples the probe regressor to an integral multiple of the fMRI data rate automatically.
 * The probe and data can be temporally prefiltered to the LFO, respiratory, or cardiac frequency band with a command line switch, or you can specify any low, high, or bandpass range you want.
 * The data can be spatially smoothed at runtime (so you don't have to keep smoothed versions of big datasets around).
 This is quite fast, so no reason not to do it this way.
-* rapidtide2 can generate a probe regressor from the global mean of the data itself - no externally recorded timecourse is required.
+* rapidtide can generate a probe regressor from the global mean of the data itself - no externally recorded timecourse is required.
 Optionally you can input both a mask of regions that you want to be included in the mean, and the voxels that you want excluded from the mean (there are situations when you might want to do one or the other or both).
-* Determining the significance threshold for filtered correlations where the optimal delay has been selected is nontrivial; using the conventional formulae for the significance of a correlation leads to wildly inflated p values.  rapidtide2 estimates the spurious correlation threshold by calculating the distribution of null correlation values obtained with a shuffling  procedure at the beginning of each run (the default is to use 10000 shuffled correlations), and uses this value to mask the correlation maps it calculates.
+* Determining the significance threshold for filtered correlations where the optimal delay has been selected is nontrivial; using the conventional formulae for the significance of a correlation leads to wildly inflated p values.  rapidtide estimates the spurious correlation threshold by calculating the distribution of null correlation values obtained with a shuffling  procedure at the beginning of each run (the default is to use 10000 shuffled correlations), and uses this value to mask the correlation maps it calculates.
 As of version 0.1.2 it will also handle two-tailed significance, which you need when using bipolar mode.
-* rapidtide2 can do an iterative refinement of the probe regressor by aligning the voxel timecourses in time and regenerating the test regressor.
+* rapidtide can do an iterative refinement of the probe regressor by aligning the voxel timecourses in time and regenerating the test regressor.
-* rapidtide2 fits the peak of the correlation function, so you can make fine grained distinctions between close lag times.
-The resolution of the time lag discrimination is set by the length of the timecourse, not the timestep – this is a feature of correlations, not rapidtide2.
+* rapidtide fits the peak of the correlation function, so you can make fine grained distinctions between close lag times.
+The resolution of the time lag discrimination is set by the length of the timecourse, not the timestep – this is a feature of correlations, not rapidtide.
-* Once the time delay in each voxel has been found, rapidtide2 outputs a 4D file of delayed probe regressors for using as voxel specific confound regressors or to estimate the strength of the probe regressor in each voxel.
+* Once the time delay in each voxel has been found, rapidtide outputs a 4D file of delayed probe regressors for using as voxel specific confound regressors or to estimate the strength of the probe regressor in each voxel.
 This regression is performed by default, but these outputs let you do it yourself if you are so inclined.
 * I've put a lot of effort into making the outputs as informative as possible - lots of useful maps, histograms, timecourses, etc.
 * There are a lot of tuning parameters you can mess with if you feel the need.
 I've tried to make intelligent defaults so things will work well out of the box, but you have the ability to set most of the interesting parameters yourself.

 Inputs:
 """""""

-At a minimum, rapidtide2 needs a data file to work on (space by time), which is generally thought to be a BOLD fMRI data file.
-This can be Nifti1 or Nifti2 (for fMRI data, in which case it is time by up to 3 spatial dimensions) or a whitespace separated text file (for NIRS data, each column is a time course, each row a separate channel); I can currently read (probably) but not write Cifti files, so if you want to use grayordinate files you need to convert them to nifti2 in workbench, run rapidtide2, then convert back.
+At a minimum, rapidtide needs a data file to work on (space by time), which is generally thought to be a BOLD fMRI data file.
+This can be Nifti1 or Nifti2 (for fMRI data, in which case it is time by up to 3 spatial dimensions) or a whitespace separated text file (for NIRS data, each column is a time course, each row a separate channel); I can currently read (probably) but not write Cifti files, so if you want to use grayordinate files you need to convert them to nifti2 in workbench, run rapidtide, then convert back.
 As soon as nibabel finishes their Cifti support (EDIT: and I get around to figuring it out), I'll add that.

 The file needs one time dimension and at least one spatial dimension.
 Internally, the array is flattened to a time by voxel array for simplicity.